eduardoscsouza/FaceMatch/README.md

 Final project for **SCC0251/SCC5830 - Image Processing - 1st Semester of 2020** at University of São Paulo.

 ## **Abstract**
-This project aims to build a system capable of verifying the presence of someone's face in an image.
+This project aims to build a system capable of verifying the presence of someone's face in an image, by comparing it to a reference image.
 It will use image segmentation to separate the faces from the rest of the images, and image classification to determine weather the face belongs to a given person.
-The images used will be photographic images of people showing their faces, mainly from the WIDER and CelebA datasets.
-Possible application revolve around any problem that needs to verify someone by their face, like many security or survailence systems.
+The images used will be photographic images of people, where their faces are visible, mainly from the WIDER and CelebA datasets.
+Possible applications revolve around any problem that needs to verify someone by their face, like many security or survailence systems.

 ## **Detailed Description**
 This project is aimed at the face verification problem.
 It is divided in two parts, segmentation and verification.